Topics

 Using the t-distribution to compare a sample mean to a population mean with unknown variance.

-Given a null hypothesis H0:μ=μ0, we can have any of the following alternative hypotheses
+We can have any of the following alternative hypotheses:

 We can perform a t-test for a single sample against a known mean by on a calculator: